-I RUSCSP504 1.
-Write a program to implement to create a simple web service 1 that converts the temperature from Fahrenheit to Celsius and vice versa.
-2. Write a program to implement the operation can receive request and will return a response in two ways. a) One - Way operation b) Request -Response 3.
-Write a program to implement business UDDI Registry entry.
-4. Develop client which consumes web services developed in different platforms.
-5. Write a JAX-WS web service to perform the following operations.
+RUSCSP504 Write a program to implement to create a simple web service that converts the temperature from Fahrenheit to Celsius and vice versa.
+Write a program to implement the operation can receive request and will return a response in two ways. a) One - Way operation b) Request -Response Write a program to implement business UDDI Registry entry.
+Develop client which consumes web services developed in different platforms.
+Write a JAX-WS web service to perform the following operations.
 Define a Servlet / JSP that consumes the web service.
-6. Define a web service method that returns the contents of a database in a JSON string.
+Define a web service method that returns the contents of a database in a JSON string.
 The contents should be displayed in a tabular format.
-7. Define a RESTful web service that accepts the details to be stored in a database and performs CRUD operation.
-8. Implement a typical service and a typical client using WCF.
-9. Use WCF to create a basic ASP.NET Asynchronous JavaScript and XML (AJAX) service.
-10. Demonstrates using the binding attribute of an endpoint element in WCF.
-11.Demonstrate practicals on Spring in Web services
+Define a RESTful web service that accepts the details to be stored in a database and performs CRUD operation.
+Implement a typical service and a typical client using WCF.
+1 7.
+Define a RESTful web service that accepts the details to be